wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (3) Where the provisions of those sections have effect, and in accordance therewith a dispute is to be determined by arbitration, no court shall have jurisdiction to determine it except so far as those provisions confer jurisdiction in that behalf.

-    (4) Nothing in those sections shall prevent a society or any member thereof, or any person claiming through or under a member, from obtaining in the ordinary course of law any remedy in respect of any mortgage or in respect of any other contract, other than the society's rules, to which he or the society would otherwise be entitled by law.
+    (4) Nothing in those sections shall prevent a society or any member thereof, or any person claiming through or under a member, from obtaining in the ordinary course of law any remedy in respect of any mortgage or in respect of any other contract, other than the society's rules, to which he or she or the society would otherwise be entitled by law.

     (5) Any reference in a society's rules to disputes shall, except so far as the rules otherwise expressly provide, be construed as referring, and as referring only, to disputes to which this section applies.